sams96/sams96.github.io/_drafts/minor-planets.md

 amongst others \citep[Chapter~2.3]{schutz2004}.
 Modern methods of orbit determination are usually in the form of computer programs.
-They often use some form of Gauss’ method to find a preliminary orbit with an N-body simulation to calculate the effect of the perturbations.
+They often use some form of Gauss' method to find a preliminary orbit with an N-body simulation to calculate the effect of the perturbations.
-The N-body simulation calculates the positions of any number of objects in a system and their gravitational effects on each other, which can be used to see how multiple asteroids with similar orbits might interact with one another.</p>
+The N-body simulation calculates the positions of any number of objects in a system and their gravitational effects on each other, which can be used to see how multiple asteroids with similar orbits might interact with one another.

-<p>NASA’s New Horizons mission launched in 2006 with the primary goal of performing
-a flyby of Pluto, which it did in 2015.
+NASA's New Horizons mission launched in 2006 with the primary goal of performing a flyby of Pluto, which it did in 2015.
 It also had the secondary goal of collecting data on Kuiper Belt objects, although no suitable candidates were found until June 2014 when the object